-Monday morning we picked up a “petit” rental car (and I was so glad it was so small- getting out of the parking garage was very interesting) and learned quickly that: 1.
-The French maps are not easy to read or detailed enough, 2. their navigation techniques are very different, and 3. who cares if you get a little lost- around every bend there is something beautiful to discover.
-After unintentionally circumnavigating a portion of Paris we headed out to the land of gentle rolling hills, beautiful golden fields, and spectacular stone structures.
+Monday morning we picked up a “petit” rental car (and I was so glad it was so small…getting out of the parking garage was very interesting).
+We learned quickly that: 1.
+The French maps are not easy to read or detailed enough; 2.
+Their navigation techniques are very different; and 3.
+Who cares if you get a little lost — around every bend there is something beautiful to discover.
+After unintentionally circumnavigating a portion of Paris, we headed out to the land of gentle rolling hills, beautiful golden fields, and spectacular stone structures.

 One very important thing we quickly learned is that the French don’t seem to care where you are as much as where you are going!

-Unlike our customary labeled roads and consistent reliance on a compass’s direction- they direct by the name of a village or region.
-For example- we headed out to the West of Paris on the way to Mt.
-Saint Michele but could not find the name of the road we sought or the direction of travel listed on the sign as expected.
-Instead we found a sign with the name of the next closest notable village and were forced to follow the arrows toward that until we came to the village and moved on to the next series of arrows and village name.
+Unlike our customary labeled roads and consistent reliance on a compass’s direction, they direct by the name of a village or region.
+For example, we headed out to the West of Paris on the way to Mt.
+Saint Michele but could not find the name of the road we sought or the direction of travel listed on the sign.
+Instead, we found a sign with the name of the next closest notable village and were forced to follow the arrows toward that until we came to the village and moved on to the next series of arrows and a village name.
 It took considerable getting used to but I think I’m pretty well adjusted to it now.

 We drove through the beautiful Loire valley and visited an incredible ancient castle: Chateaudun.
 It is on the edge of an adorable little town with a beautiful square where we enjoyed lunch at a cafe.

 Afterward we wandered more hills and valleys with a few fun stops to find our residence for the next couple of days, the Chateau de Brion.
-This 900 year old house was once a Benedictine Abby and is full of stories about the fascinating characters that have lived or visited there.
+This 900-year-old house was once a Benedictine Abby and is full of stories about the fascinating characters who have lived or visited there.
 Our hostess and accommodations exceeded my expectations.
 Staying in such a beautiful old home was truly one of the most memorable hospitality experiences of my life.
-If you ever travel to Western France- you should make it a priority to stay there.
+If you ever travel to Western France, you should make it a priority to stay there.

-Not only was the home beautiful it was very close to the beautiful fortress of Le Mont Saint Michele…
+Not only was the home beautiful but it was also very close to the beautiful fortress of Le Mont Saint Michele…